Retaining ring: Spiral retaining rings

 Spiral retaining rings are axially installed into housings/bores (internal) or onto shafts (external), making 360° contact with the groove.
 Spiral retaining rings have no ears or lugs to interfere with the assembly.
 These rings are manufactured by coiling flat wire into the shape of the finished retaining ring.
 Spiral rings are provided with a removal notch to simplify the removal process.
 Spiral retaining rings can be economically produced in special alloys like stainless steel because the manufacturing process eliminates scrap.

 No special tools are required for installation or removal.
 Duck bill pliers can be used in installing and removing external spiral rings.

 Circular push-on

-A Circular push-on ring resembles a toothed washer, commonly fabricated in metal.
+A circular push-on ring resembles a toothed washer, commonly fabricated in metal.
 These are installed by pressing onto the end of a grooved shaft, until the nut's inner teeth snap into the groove.
 The use of push nuts avoids the cost of threading a nut onto the end of the shaft during the manufacturing process.

 Protective finishes

-The following are various surface finished used on retaining rings:
+The following are various surface finishes used on retaining rings: